-In addition, the Corporation's expansion may require it to incur significant costs or divert significant resources and may limit its ability to pursue other strategic and business initiatives, which could have an adverse effect on its business, prospects, results of operations and financial condition.
+In addition, the Corporation's expansion may require it to incur significant costs or divert significant resources, and may limit its ability to pursue other strategic and business initiatives, which could have an adverse effect on its business, prospects, results of operations and financial condition.
 Furthermore, if the Corporation is not successful in managing its growth, or if the Corporation is required to incur significant or unforeseen costs, its business, prospects, results of operations and financial condition could be adversely affected.
+See also the risk factor "Geographic expansion plan".